harrisonized/harrisonized.github.io/_posts/2019-05-14-gradcafe-physics.md

 ## **Feature Transforms**

 Since I was working with relatively small data (~5000 rows), I felt at liberty to add some additional features by [transforming](https://github.com/harrisonized/gradcafe-physics/blob/master/feature-transforms.ipynb) the existing ones and adding cross terms to hopefully improve separability.
-I had to be careful with this process, since it was easy to a cause [feature explosion](https://en.wikipedia.org/wiki/Feature_engineering#Feature_explosion), or a proliferation of excess features with no real benefit.
-The features I generated were the log, square, conversion from a GRE score to a percentage score, and addition of cross terms between GRE scores.
+I had to be careful with this process, since it was easy to a cause [feature explosion](https://en.wikipedia.org/wiki/Feature_engineering#Feature_explosion), or a proliferation of excess features with no real benefits.
+The features I generated were the log, square, conversion of GRE scores to percentiles, and addition of cross terms between GRE scores.
 This increased the number of features I had from 8 to 26, which also means I had to choose which ones to keep.
 To test whether these contributed positively to separability, I used simple [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) as my baseline model, and through trial-and-error tested whether or not the features improved my classification accuracy.

 ## **Feature Selection using Logistic Regression**

 [Logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) is a machine learning model that is primarily used for classification.
 The goal is to predict a binary target, usually 0 or 1.
 Logistic regression takes numerical and [one-hot-encoded](https://en.wikipedia.org/wiki/One-hot) inputs and returns a probability for the input is to be classified as class 1.
 By [default](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html), if the probability of being class 1 is greater than 0.5, then logistic regression will classify that entry or row as being class 1.
 However, it is also an option to tune the threshold to obtain different values of [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) depending on the application.
 For example, for fraud detection, one might want high recall at the cost of having low precision, since the goal is to capture all the fraud cases and not necessarily be certain whether or not the predicted cases of fraud are actually fraud.
-With these basic concepts in place, let's begin modeling.
+Keeping these basic concepts in mind, let's begin modeling.

 The first step in any machine-learning process is always to set aside some data that **must** remain untouched while training the model.
 Only on testing on an out-of-sample test set is it possible to estimate how well the model can generalize to data it has never seen before.

-In adherence to best practices, I used sklearn's [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function to set aside 20% of the data, then of the remaining 80% of the data, I used sklearn's [KFold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html) function to make a 5-fold cross-validation loop with an 80-20 split.
+In adherence to best practices, I used sklearn's [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function to set aside 20% of the data, then with the remaining 80% of the data, I used sklearn's [KFold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html) function to make a 5-fold cross-validation loop with an 80-20 split.
 For this particular classification task, I added the additional step of random [upsampling](https://en.wikipedia.org/wiki/Upsampling) within each cross-validation loop so that the classifier is trained on a balanced training set on each loop, giving an unbiased measure of performance.

 Let's see how the classifier performs on the train and test set using two metrics: the ROC AUC score and the F1 score, which measure slightly different things.